GCSE French/German/Spanish (AQA)

 Given the current political climate in the UK, there has never been a time in recent history when the ability to speak a foreign language has been more important.
 This is reflected in the number of people taking up the learning of a foreign language.
 Contrary to popular belief, languages do not limit students to careers in translating, interpreting, education or tourism industries.

 - Finance: banks, insurance companies and accountancy firms operate internationally.

-- Food and Drink: sourcing products from around the world and negotiating with suppliers.
+- Imports/Exports: sourcing products from around the world and negotiating with suppliers.

 - Law: many of the commercial firms in London have offices in other European capitals.

-- International Companies and Organisations such as UN, EU, Greenpeace, Doctors without Borders, Heineken Int., Coca-Cola Enterprise and the Diplomatic Service are all keen to employ graduates with knowledge of languages.
+- Sales and Marketing: global companies and organisations such as the UN, EU, Greenpeace, Doctors without Borders, Coca-Cola European Partners and the Diplomatic Service are all employers of languages graduates.

-- And of course, receiving a good grade at GCSE MFL is an absolute USP for all colleges and universities applications.
-Most Russell Group Universities now insist on students having a GCSE in a foreign language as it says so much about the resilience, open mindedness and calibre of the candidates, as well as making them a lot more employable in the future.
+- Receiving a good grade at GCSE MFL is a unique selling point for all college and university applications.
+Some universities insist on students having a GCSE in a foreign language as it says much about the resilience, open-mindedness and calibre of the candidates, as well as making them significantly more employable in the future.

-PLEASE NOTE: Students who have not learnt German/Spanish in Year 9 will need prior consultation and parental meeting with the Learning Leader before they are allowed to join a GCSE class in that language.
+PLEASE NOTE: Students who have not learnt French/German/Spanish in Year 9 will need prior consultation with the Languages Learning Leader before they are allowed to join a GCSE class in that language.